Project Period: Jan. 2018-Dec. 2021

 - Paul Beckmann (Aug-Nov 2018), CCCP

-- Martín Cortinae Escudero (since May 2018), University of Bremen
+- Martín Cortinae Escudero (May 2018 – May 2022), University of Bremen

 Student assistants: